What is “Unity Catalog”?

 - (Delta) Data sharing across organizations: Unity Catalog can act as a Delta sharing server.
 Delta sharing (open protocol for data sharing across any platform ) is an easily maintainable, scalable data sharing tool without data replication unlike other tools (FTP/ssh/API servers).

 Eager to know more?

-When you are using Databricks, it’s definitely worthwhile to look into Unity Catalogue and the various features it supports.
-To know more about Unity Catalogue and its implementations best-practices, get in touch with us.
+When you are using Databricks, it’s definitely worthwhile to look into Unity Catalog and the various features it supports.
+To know more about Unity Catalog and its implementations best-practices, get in touch with us.